Java-Discord/JavaBot/README.md

 # Commands
 Commands are defined in this bot using a `commands.yaml` configuration file.
 The data in this file is transformed at startup time into an array of `com.javadiscord.javabot.data.properties.command.CommandConfig` objects using JSON deserialization.

-These commands are then used by `com.javadiscord.javabot.commands.SlashCommands#registerSlashCommands(Guild)` to register the defined commands as Discord slash commands which become available to users in guilds and private messages with the bot.
+These commands are then used by `SlashCommands#registerSlashCommands(Guild)` to register the defined commands as Discord slash commands which become available to users in guilds and private messages with the bot.

 **Each command MUST define a `handler` property, whose name is the fully-qualified class name of a `SlashCommandHandler`.** When registering commands, the bot will look for such a class, and attempt to create a new instance of it using a no-args constructor.
 Therefore, make sure that your handler class has a no-args constructor.